 I recently posted 7 suggestions NOT to do when the church is in decline.
-(Read that post HERE.)
-As expected, I had numerous requests for the companion post.
-And, this is that post.
-I chose a picture of growth for this post.
-Thinking positive!
+I promised a companion post.

 I do have a few suggestions.
 When I’ve worked with a church in decline I almost always give at least some of these same suggestions.